Vertumnus and Pomona (Pontormo)

 Vertumnus and Pomona is a fresco decoration in the Medici country villa at Poggio a Caiano (near Montalbano), executed c.
-1519-1521 by Jacopo Pontormo.
+1519–1521 by Jacopo Pontormo.
 The villa is set among orchards and gardens, and in summer, served as a retreat from the heat in Florence.

-The fresco surrounds a lunette, high in a barrel-vaulted central hall.
+The fresco is contained within a lunette high in a barrel-vaulted central hall.
 The allegorical figures over the doors and the facing fresco depicting Julius Caesar, begun by Pontormo’s mentor, Andrea del Sarto, were completed decades later by Alessandro Allori.
 Pontormo initially received the commission from Ottaviano de' Medici and Cardinal Giulio de' Medici, the future Clement VII, and Giovanni de’ Medici (later pope as Leo X).

 The painting depicts peasants, including a naked youth, picking fruit or lounging beneath trees in a walled framework.
 Putti garland the window.
 The stated theme is the classical myth of Vertumnus and Pomona taken from a story in Ovid's Metamorphoses.
 The myth is that of Pomona, a beautiful but aloof wood-nymph, shown with a sickle at right lower corner, who sheltered herself inside her orchard, dedicating herself to its cultivation while spurning all suitors.
 Vertumnus, either a demigod of seasons or a satyr, becomes taken with the nymph's beauty, but she ignores and rebuffs all his advances to enter her realm and remains a maiden.
 The mutable Vertumnus gains access to the orchard disguised or transformed into an old woman (depicted as an old man with a basket, however, in this fresco).
 Once inside, the myth relates that the disguised Vertumnus convinces Pomona, by means of allusive stories, to "carpe diem" and choose the handsome youth Vertumnus, who finally reveals his true form.